ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 Known-fields (they must be lowercase):

 - `version`: the denylist format version.
 Defaults to 1 when not specified.
+Implementations should reject parsing denylist versions that they do not support.
 - `name`
 - `description`
 - `author`